sandeepstele/CourseRecomendationPortal/README.md

 Cosine Similarity is used for comparision of the Normalised TF-IDF and Normalised key input value.

 The Web server is hosted using Flask Webserver and HTML along with CSS is used for the Webpage that is built into this.

+Note: ADD the CSS files in Folder named static and HTML in templetes folder.